AntonKA/ai-that-works/README.md

         <div style="color: #666; font-size: 13px; margin-bottom: 4px;">2025-09-23</div>
         <div style="font-size: 16px; line-height: 1.3; margin-bottom: 6px;"><strong>#24</strong>: Evals for Classification</div>
         <div style="font-size: 13px; color: #666;">
-          <a href="https://youtu.be/5Fy0hBzyduU">watch</a> • <a href="./2025-09-16-coding-agent-tools-bash-vs-mcp">code</a>
+          <a href="https://youtu.be/5Fy0hBzyduU">watch</a> • <a href="./2025-09-23-evals-for-classification">code</a>
         </div>
       </div>
-    </td><td><div style="padding: 8px 0; line-height: 1.5;">On this week's AI That Works, we'll build custom dashboards for evaluating classification tasks using LLMs.

-What do you show to make actionable changes in your code to improve classification accuracy?
-We'll include a primer on how to design a large-scale classifcation system using LLMs.
+    </td><td><div style="padding: 8px 0; line-height: 1.5;">In this episode of AI That Works, hosts Vaibhav Gupta and Dex, along with guest Kevin Gregory, explore the intricacies of building AI systems that are ready for production.
+They discuss the concept of dynamic UIs, the challenges of large-scale classification, and the importance of user experience in AI applications.
+The conversation delves into the use of LLMs for enhancing classification systems, the evaluation and tuning of these systems, and the subjective nature of what constitutes a 'correct' classification.
+The episode emphasizes the need for engineers to focus on accuracy and user experience while navigating the complexities of AI engineering.
+The speakers also discuss model upgrades, user feedback, and the importance of building effective user interfaces, emphasizing iterative development and rapid prototyping for chatbot performance evaluation.
 </div></td></tr>
 <tr><td>
       <div style="padding: 8px 0;">